This post may contain affiliate links. Please read our disclosure policy.

 flour, egg, vanilla, butter and salt on a wooden cutting board.

-• Butter: We recommend using softened salted butter for that extra flavor and buttery goodness in every bite.
-Softened butter is crucial in this sugar cookie recipe as it allows you to cream the butter and sugar together, creating essential air pockets that result in light and airy cookies.
-Softened butter should feel cool to the touch but leave an indentation when pressed with a finger.
+• Butter: Use softened salted butter for rich flavor and buttery goodness in every bite.
+Softened butter is key to creaming with sugar, creating air pockets that make the cookies light and airy.
+It should feel cool to the touch but leave a slight indentation when pressed.

-• Egg: Just one egg is all you need to provide structure to your cookies.
+• Egg: One large egg is all you need to give the cookies structure and help bind the ingredients.

-• Baking powder: This little ingredient plays a crucial role in giving your cookies a slight lift, ensuring their perfect texture.
+• Baking Powder: This small but essential ingredient gives the cookies a slight lift, creating their perfect texture.

 Recipe Variations

-Get creative with your sugar cookies by trying out these delightful variations:
+Get creative with your small batch of sugar cookies by trying these fun variations:

-• Lemon Sugar Cookies: Add lemon zest and a squeeze of lemon juice for a refreshing twist.
+• Lemon Sugar Cookies: Mix in a little lemon zest and a squeeze of fresh lemon juice for a bright, refreshing flavor.

 Save This Recipe!